firoball/WDL2CS/readme.md

 ## How does it work?

-WDL2CS makes use of the freely available [AtoCC](https://atocc.de) toolchain which is based on the [Yacc](https://de.wikipedia.org/wiki/Yacc) compiler.
+WDL2CS makes use of the freely available [AtoCC](https://atocc.de) toolchain which is based on the [TP Lex/Yacc](https://github.com/martok/fpc-tply) compiler.
 Workflow is as follows:

 ![Process](process.jpg)

 __Important:__ At this very early stage the transpiler __does not do anything productive__ yet.
 It can be tested against actual WDL files in order to verify whether parsing works as intended or not.
-The generated code can be hooked into my [Acknex3 C# Api](https://github.com/firoball/AcknexCSApi) project and reviewed for syntax errors.
+The generated code can be compiled againat my [Acknex3 C# Api](https://github.com/firoball/AcknexCSApi) project and reviewed for syntax errors.

 ## Step by step instruction